 Commit Message pane

 In this area, enter a string that will be used as the shelf name.
-When you unshelve your changes, a new changelist with the same name will be created in the Local Changes tab.
+When you unshelve your changes, a new changelist with the same name will be created in the Local Changes view.
 If you leave this field empty, the shelf name will be generated using the following pattern: <number of files in the shelf>, <date and time when the shelf was created>:

 After Submit / After Commit section

-Select this checkbox to always upload files to the selected server access configuration. |
+Select this checkbox to always upload files to the selected server or a server group.

-The drop-down list and the checkbox are only available if the Remote Hosts Access plugin is enabled.
+The checkbox is only available if the FTP/SFTP Connectivity plugin is enabled.

 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.

-In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to shelve.
+In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to commit.

-This behavior is supported only when the Differences Viewer is invoked from the Version Control tool window.
+This behavior is supported only when the Differences Viewer is invoked from the Commit tool window Alt+0.

 Jump to Source

-Open the selected file in the active pane in the editor.
-The caret will be placed in the same position as in the Differences Viewer.
+Open the selected file in the editor.
+The caret is placed in the same position as in the Differences Viewer.

 Select the way differences granularity is highlighted.

 The available options are:

-|Collapse unchanged fragments||Click this button to collapse all unchanged fragments in both files.
+Collapse all the unchanged fragments in both files.
 The amount of non-collapsible unchanged lines is configurable in the Diff & Merge settings page.
 To open the Diff & Merge page, open settings by pressing Ctrl+Alt+S and navigate to .